 Frequently asked questions

-The price difference reflects the difference in costs between processing direct debits and other payment mechanisms
+The price difference reflects the difference in costs between processing direct debits and other payment mechanisms.

 My council tax has also gone up.
-Why isn’t the price of Garden Waste collections included within this?
+Why isn’t the price of garden waste collections included within this?

 Garden Waste collections are not a statutory function and we’ve always asked those that receive the service to contribute towards the costs.
 The costs of subscribing to the service are still reasonable and in line with those charged by other Councils.
 Many properties within the Borough have no/little outside space and do not require a collection and it would be unreasonable to expect them to pay for a service that they will never need through their Council Tax.